faye/websocket-driver-ruby/README.md

 In the `:connect` event, `@driver.env` is a Rack env representing the request.
-If the request has a body, it will be in the `@driver.env['rack.input']` stream, but only as much of the body has you have so far routed to it using the `parse` method.
+If the request has a body, it will be in the `@driver.env['rack.input']` stream, but only as much of the body as you have so far routed to it using the `parse` method.